-- 11. School places for children of service personnel are generally allocated in the same way as for other children, but there are steps you should take to ensure that their children are not unfairly disadvantaged when applying for school places as a result of their mobility. - 12.
+- 12. School places for children of service personnel are generally allocated in the same way as for other children, but there are steps you should take to ensure that their children are not unfairly disadvantaged when applying for school places as a result of their mobility. - 13.
 In particular, you should adjust your requirements that require proof of address when parents apply for places.
-Where UK service personnel have a confirmed posting to a new area, you must allocate a place in advance of the actual move, and on the basis of the Unit postal address or quarterly area address rather than require a specific address for an individual family. - 13.
-You can also choose to admit children of UK service personal as exceptions to the infant class size limit if they move outside the normal admissions round. - 14.
-In addition to this, you can choose to prioritise children eligible for the Pupil Premium including children of UK service personnel as part of your oversubscription criteria, but if you choose to do this you must prioritise all children eligible for the premiums, and not just the children of service personnel.
+Where UK service personnel have a confirmed posting to a new area, you must allocate a place in advance of the actual move, and on the basis of the Unit postal address or quarterly area address rather than require a specific address for an individual family. - 14.
+You can also choose to admit children of UK service personal as exceptions to the infant class size limit if they move outside the normal admissions round. - 15.
+In addition to this, you can choose to prioritise children eligible for Service Premium children of UK service personnel as part of your oversubscription criteria.